About QUADOA® Optical CAD

-With the main focus on optical simulation, analysis and optimization, Quadoa® Optical CAD features a wide range of comprehensive optical design capabilities.
+With a primary focus on optical simulation, analysis, optimization and tolerancing, QUADOA® Optical CAD offers a wide range of comprehensive optical design capabilities.

-Object-based approach enables a modular arrangement of lenses and assemblies.
+Object-based approach enables modular arrangement of lenses and assemblies.

-Full bi-directional compatibility with mechanical CAD software enhances the opto-mechanical development in a new way.
+Full bi-directional compatibility with mechanical CAD software enhances opto-mechanical development in a new way.

 Video (3:51 min)